mahan-fcb/ThermoAGT/README.md

 After generation of graphs (graph for whole chain), to train and test the model please use the train.py and prediction.py

-please note that in newest version, we build graph for whole chain.
+please note that in newest version, we build graph for whole chain and we updated codes.

 If you have any questions please contact me: mohammad.madani@uconn.edu